-We offer anonymous egg donation, known donation and shared egg donation as options to our patients.
-Many of our patients going through IVF with donor eggs choose the IntegraMed® Attain™ IVF Program.
-It offers a 70% refund if treatment is unsuccessful.
+We offer anonymous egg donation, known donation, and shared egg donation as options for our patients.
+Many of our patients going through IVF with donor eggs choose the Fertility Access Program.
+If eligible to participate, the program offers a refund if treatment is unsuccessful.
 Click here for more details on this program.

 Egg Donation has been offered as a treatment option in the United States since 1986.
 It is a medically appropriate option for women who have diminished ovarian function and are unable to produce their own eggs.
 To view our online donor profiles please click the following link:

 For further information, please contact our Donor Egg Department at 954.247.6242.